neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 The project was focused on improving the data access part of the sensitive data archive infrastructure.
 The existing process of data access was cumbersome: user receiving the whole file even when only a small part of it was needed.
-To address this, the htsget-rs was extended to support access to encrypted data and it is planned to extend it further by implementing the crypt4gh and enabling support for crypt4gh edit lists.
+To address this, the htsget-rs was extended to support access to encrypted data and it is planned to extend it further by implementing the crypt4gh decryption and enabling support for crypt4gh edit lists.
 The sda-download service was also extended to support re-encryption of requested files and we further aim to implement authentication of requests/tickets.
-This will allow the sda-download service to fully trust that a request comes from the htsget-rs service, as well as removing unnecessary bytes from the file.
+This will allow the sda-download service to fully trust that a request comes from the htsget-rs service, as well as to return only the requested parts of the file based on the calculations done on the htsget-rs side.
 We also aim for a showcase where an encrypted file will be read over the htsget protocol.

 Furthermore, there are two additional focus areas for future development.
-First, we plan to implement random access of files in sda-download service.
+First, we plan to implement random access of encypted files in sda-download service.
 Secondly, we aim to extend the sda-cli to automate the key genaration for communication with htsget, by automatically generate a key and send the public part to htsget.